Peter-210/Zeppelin-Battle-Simulation/README.md

 Youtube Link: https://www.youtube.com/watch?v=7nhuF90u0dk

 ## Setup
+- Make sure you have OpenGL installed and setup on your computer before doing any of the steps afterwards.

 - Put the header files into a folder called header in the same directory as the solution.
 Depending on your IDE/configuration you may need to put them elsewhere.